ljw2024polyu/HPR-web-test/site/hprlp/_sources/Interfaces/Julia interfaces.md.txt

 `Error: Error during loading of extension AtomixCUDAExt of Atomix, use Base.retry_load_extensions() to retry`.

-Don’t panic — this is usually a transient issue.
-Simply wait a few moments; the extension typically loads successfully on its own.
+This is usually temporary.
+Wait a few moments and the extension will load automatically.
 ```

 ---